defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/property-based-fuzzing.md

 This tests allow to quickly debug handlers when writing them, as well as create lcov files.

-## Toml configutaiton
+## foundry.toml configuration

-Invariants have their own profile in foundry.toml, a few important (non-default) values needs to be set to fully leverage Forge. `corpus_dir` not only will set the directory where the corpus will be saved, but also will activate coverage guidance - it should always be set. `show_solidity` is useful to quickly copy-paste the failing sequence in a reproducing test (in the `Invariant` contract, as a `test_` function).
+Invariants have their own profile in foundry.toml, a few important (non-default) values needs to be set to fully leverage Forge invariant tests: `corpus_dir` not only will set the directory where the corpus will be saved, but also will activate coverage guidance - it *MUST* always be set to a value. `show_solidity` is useful to quickly copy-paste the failing sequence in a reproducing test (in the `Invariant` contract, as a `test_` function).

 ```toml
 [invariant]